Skip to main content

 Sleepovers occupy a strange space in childhood.
 They are a social milestone, a badge of growing up—and for many six- to eight-year-olds, a source of genuine dread.
 The child who sleeps fine in their own bed may be terrified of sleeping somewhere unfamiliar, where the sounds are different, the bed is different, and their parents are unreachable.

-This is not a sign of weakness or excessive dependence.
-It is developmentally appropriate.
-Children in this age group are still consolidating their sense of nighttime security, and they have built that security around specific environmental cues: their bed, their room, the sounds of their house, the knowledge that you are nearby.
-Remove those cues and the security scaffolding wobbles.
+This is not a sign of weakness or being too dependent.
+It is completely normal for their age.
+Your child has built their sense of nighttime safety around specific things: their bed, their room, the sounds of their house, knowing you are nearby.
+Take all of that away at once, and the feeling of safety wobbles.

 Gregory and Sadeh's review of sleep problems in childhood highlights the broad connection between sleep disruption and emotional difficulties, noting that environmental factors play an important role in children's sleep quality (Gregory & Sadeh, 2015, Journal of Child Psychology and Psychiatry, DOI: 10.1111/jcpp.12469).
-For children in this age range, unfamiliar sleeping environments can be a common trigger for sleep-onset anxiety.
-The best approach is gradual exposure rather than forced participation.
+For children at this age, sleeping somewhere unfamiliar can be a common trigger for bedtime anxiety.
+The best approach is building up to it gradually rather than pushing your child into a full sleepover before they are ready.

 Building toward sleepover confidence